dashpay/docs/earning-spending.rst

 A range of services and businesses are available to convert your wage to and from Dash as you receive it.
-It is of course easiest to receive payment from your employer in Dash directly, however this may not always be an option.
-Services such as `Dashlancer <http://dashlancer.com>`_ can help you find freelance work paid in Dash. `Uphold
-<https://uphold.com>`_ allows you to instantly and automatically convert
-any received deposits to and from Dash.
+It is of course easiest to receive payment from your employer in Dash directly, however this may not always be an option. `Uphold <https://uphold.com>`_ allows you to instantly and automatically convert any received deposits to and from Dash.
 Building on this functionality, `Bitwage <https://www.bitwage.com>`_ allows you to invoice and receive payment from any employer, practically anywhere in the world, and have a percentage of your wage immediately converted to Dash.
 You can then withdraw your wage to any Dash wallet for spending or saving.
 For more information, see the following blog posts:

  - **Bitwage:** https://blog.bitwage.com/2018/03/12/get-dash
  - **Uphold:** https://uphold.com/en/blog/posts/uphold/bitwage-launches-support-of-dash-powered-by-uphold